stefanpetrovic/autoconfig/README.md

 ## API endpoint

-The Phoenix base endpoint for API requests is: [https://api.YOURDOMAIN.securityphoenix.cloud](https://api.YOURDOMAIN.securityphoenix.cloud)
+The Phoenix-based endpoint for API requests is: [https://api.YOURDOMAIN.securityphoenix.cloud](https://api.YOURDOMAIN.securityphoenix.cloud)

-## Obtaining Access token
+## Obtaining an Access token

 Using the Phoenix API Credentials you must obtain an Access token that is only valid for a limited amount of time to invoke the Phoenix API's.

-This is done via making a HTTP GET call to [v1/auth/access_token](https://YOURDOMAIN.securityphoenix.cloud/v1/auth/access_token).
+This is done via making an HTTP GET call to [v1/auth/access_token](https://YOURDOMAIN.securityphoenix.cloud/v1/auth/access_token).

 See function `GetAuthToken`.